 Fundraising is a key function of the organization in order to help bring down the operation costs of the school.
-Fundraising allows for the school to provide for greater enrichment and educational enhancements for our scholars that our normal, operating budget may not allow for.
-Whether it is providing our scholars with more books to read, having extra money for more "expensive" field trips, or improving upon existing facilities, the list goes on.
-Fundraising plays a vital role to any educational institution.
+Fundraising allows for the school to provide for greater enrichment and educational enhancements for our students that our normal, operating budget may not allow for.
+Whether it is providing our students with more books to read, special events and activities, or improving upon existing facilities, fundraising plays a vital role to any educational institution.

 All fundraising must be coordinated through the Executive Director.
-Scholars of JXC will not engage in doorto-door sales.
+Students of JXC will not engage in door-to-door sales.
 From time to time, volunteers may support the Board's and Executive Director's fundraising efforts.